oottppxx/enigma2/openatv6.0/scripts/vaders-vod/README.md

 * Create VOD bouquet

-Bring up bouquet list, then menu, then add bouquet: make sure to call it vod
+Bring up bouquet list, then menu, then add bouquet: make sure to call it "vod" (no quotes).

 * Make sure of the new bouquet file name